sblab-bioinformatics/django-sblab/postgres/README.md

-# SQL scripts and other database database components
+# SQL scripts and other database components

 Some of these scripts might be redundant or outdated.